altheapitt/USERNAME.github.io/projects/olympic-runner.md

 ## ...a quick reflection.

 Wow, what a blast from the past!
-It is nice to reflect on my past achievements and compare myself to how I was back then.
+It's always nice to reflect on my past achievements and compare myself to how I was back then.
 I remember thinking this project was very hard for me and I spent hours in the ICSpace at my university asking for help.
 I'm sure my TA at the time was fed up with seeing me all the time!

 ## [Video Demonstration!](https://www.youtube.com/watch?v=3LNWJLGIcOU)